krontech/update-to-debian/readme.md

 http://forum.krontech.ca/index.php?topic=531.msg3009#msg3009

 Here is an overview of what the app does, step by step:
+ * Upon starting the app, explain to the user what will happen and what steps will be taken
- * Before letting the user begin the update:
+ * Disable the button that starts the update unless:
-    - Check the integrity of the files on the USB stick.
+    - The necessary files are present on the USB storage device and their integrity is OK.
     - Check the presence and capacity of the SD card in the camera's top slot.
-Don't allow the the write to start if it isn't there or its capacity is smaller than 4GB.
+Its capacity must be at least 4GB.
  * After the user has confirmed they want to update:
     - If the power management IC has not been updated yet, update it before writing the image to the SD card.
     - Uncompress the image and write it to the SD card in the top slot.